Warnakala/blender-studio-tools/scripts-blender/addons/grease_converter/README.md

 ## Installation
 1. Clone repository `git clone https://projects.blender.org/studio/blender-studio-pipeline.git`
 2. From the root of the repository navigate to `/scripts-blender/addons/`
 3. Find the the `grease_converter` folder.
-Place this folder in your Blender addons directory or create a symlink to it.
+Copy this folder into your Blender addons directory or create a symlink to it.

 ## How to get started
 After the add-on is installed you have 2 new operators available.